andybega/mireg-blogs/us-2016-dot-density/us-2016-dot-density.md

-Untitled
+Blog post
 ================

-*Subtitle: It is hard to do dot density maps of people in the US because so many people live in the big cities and so few people live in the vast land between them.*[1]

 There was a little war of maps after the 2016 election.
-A typical thematic map of the election results with states colored red or blue based on where the plurality of votes went, [like this one from Politico](https://www.politico.com/mapdata-2016/2016-election/results/map/president/), visually overstates the Republican vote share.
-This is even more evident with a map at the county level ([example](https://imgur.com/gallery/sX9GM)), which shows a sea of red containing scattered islands of the blue archipelago.
+A thematic map of the election results with states colored red or blue based on where the plurality of votes went, [like this one from Politico](https://www.politico.com/mapdata-2016/2016-election/results/map/president/), visually overstates the Republican vote share.
+This is even more evident with a map at the county level ([example from here](https://imgur.com/gallery/sX9GM)), which shows a sea of red containing scattered islands of a blue archipelago.

 The problem is that these maps depict area, not the density or number of voters, and critics pointed out that the islands of blue actually contain the majority of the US's population, voters, and economic strength.
-Concretely, consider this example: the county with the largest number of votes--LA county with 3.4 million votes--had as many votes as the smallest 9 states[2] by the number of votes cast, combined.
-Or, if we are looking at counties instead, as many as the smallest 1,017 counties combined.
+Concretely, consider this example: the county with the largest number of votes--LA county with 3.4 million votes--had as many votes as the smallest 9 states[1] by the number of votes cast, combined.
+Or, if we are looking at counties instead, LA country had as many votes cast as the smallest 1,017 counties combined.
 Dot density maps are one way to address this kind of concern while keeping the spatial context a map provides.

 In any case, while the 2016 election is a little bit passé, figuring out how to make dot density maps in R is not (for me).
-The map below is the end result.
+Below are details on how to do this and several problems I encountered along the way.
+This map is the end result.
 Each dot in the map represents 5,000 votes for a candidate.
-The underlying data are at the county level which can be seen for the larger counties that have so many votes/dots that their shape is visible.
+The underlying data are at the county level, which comes out in the way some of the larger counties with lots of voters are shown.

 ![](us-2016-dot-density-medium.png)